roccodev/roccodev.github.io/content/blog/xenoblade-3-devxml-3.md

 Other stats are calculated similarly, but without the weapon parameters.

-This stat formula is the only place the user's equipment is taken into account.
-When in combat, the Ouroboros form does not inherit the user's effects, meaning:

-* It is not affected by equipped accessories, skills, or gem effects (excluding stat ones).
+The Ouroboros form is a separate entity, though it inherits the character's equipment, including accessories, skills, and gem effects.
+However,

 * It is not affected by Matthew's Shackle Ring effect, it doesn't advance or reset it, nor gain bonuses from it.
-* It is not affected by the user's buffs, including Power Charge.
+* It is not affected by character- and art-specific buffs, such as Power Charge.

-In other words, when using fusion arts, the user's equipment will only affect the *right-side* art.

 ## Vision